 People don’t look alike, and they certainly don’t think alike.
 During this workshop module, we will examine three ways people take in information and how as service providers, participants can package communication to best address distinct methods of gathering data.

 How people portray themselves, the words and phrases they choose, and how they deliver information can make or break the customer experience.
 In this seminar segment, participants will examine body language, words and phrases that communicate positive messages, and how tone of voice affects communication.

 The Process Map: Know It

 “Walk a mile in my shoes.
 See what I see.
 Hear what I hear.
 Feel what I feel.
 Then maybe you will understand why I do what I do.”
-In this part of the program, participants will consider customer interactions from their customers’ point of view.
+In this part of the program, participants will consider customer interactions from the point of view of their customers.
 The group will then identify opportunities at each step of the process where they can influence opinion.

 Natural Talent: Embrace It